 “Brits must say “lovely jubbly” much more often than ever realised”

 Snail soup, lambs head, fish dishes, grilled meats, salads, all usually supplied with bread and chilli sauce.
-The stalls are generally white but the various, foods, vegetables and spices provide a splash of vibrant colour, reds, greens, blues and yellows every stall showing off its wares with resplendent displays, each one attempting to outdo its neighbours.
+The stalls are generally white but the various, foods, vegetables and spices give each a splash of vibrant colour, reds, greens, blues and yellows every stall showing off its wares with resplendent displays, each one attempting to outdo its neighbours.

 This general cacophony of sound from diners chatting, traders, musicians and the hypnotic woodwind instruments of the snake charmers adds to the overall assault on the senses.
 The sights, sounds and smells are all part of the unique atmosphere of this amazing destination within a destination.

-The tented city disappears even more quickly than it was erected, and the cleaners arrive almost immediately to clean up.
+The tented city disappears even more quickly than erected, and the cleaners arrive almost immediately to clean up.
 Arrive early the next morning and they are there again as the first souvenir stalls begin to open, performers begin their day as the keenest tourists drift in looking for some breakfast, just another day assembling the not so dead.